Topics on this page

 - Perform a thorough teeth cleaning

-Visiting our office every six months gives you the chance to talk to the doctor about any questions you may have about your child’s oral health.
+Visiting our office every six months gives you the chance to ask Dr. Jensen any questions you may have about your youngster’s oral health.
 Regular exams are offered by appointment only, so please contact our practice today to schedule your child’s next dental exam and teeth cleaning.

 Stainless Steel Crowns

 A crown is also known as a cap.
-It sits on the tooth as a protective cover to prevent a tooth from chipping or breaking when chewing.
+It sits on a tooth as a protective cover to prevent it from chipping or breaking during chewing.
 A crown extends the life of the tooth.

 White Faced Stainless Steel Crowns

-Anterior crowns for primary teeth can be white in color, so they are very hard and esthetically beautiful.
+Anterior crowns for primary teeth can be white in color, so they are very hard and aesthetically beautiful.
 The procedure and indications are very similar to stainless steel crowns.
-White crowns take longer to prepare, require more reduction of the tooth, are more expensive, and typically are only used on the front 6 teeth, and are not covered by Medicaid.
+White crowns take longer to prepare, require more reduction of the tooth, are more expensive, are typically used only on the front six teeth, and are not covered by Medicaid.

 An empty space in the mouth due to a missing tooth is an unhealthy condition.
 If left untreated, empty spaces will eventually result in the loss of more teeth or crowding.

-A cavity is a hole in the tooth resulting from decay.
+A cavity is a hole in the tooth that results from decay.
 It usually comes from food matter on the tooth that has not been removed.
-This food matter then eats away the tooth.
+This material eats away the tooth.
 A cavity can be very big or as tiny as a pinhole.
-No matter the size, once a hole is there, it must be filled or it will only get bigger.
+No matter what size, once a hole is there, it must be filled or it will only get bigger.

 Our office recommends amalgam fillings in most scenarios.
-An amalgam restoration can last 15 or more years and a composite usually lasts about 5 to 7 years with regular dental visits.
-After this time, the material starts wearing down and may become “leaky” (meaning, that saliva and plaque begins seeping through the filling and decaying the tooth underneath the filling).
+An amalgam restoration can last 15 or more years, and a composite usually lasts about 5 to 7 years with regular dental visits.
+After this time, the material starts wearing down and may become “leaky” (meaning that saliva and plaque begins to seep through the filling and decay the tooth underneath the filling).
 This occurrence is not unusual and happens to almost everyone.
 The treatment is to remove the old filling and place a new one.

 Please click here for more information and consent for Silver Diamine Fluoride with Fluoride Varnish Therapy to Arrest Decay - PDF

-If your child often wakes up with jaw pain, earaches, or headaches, or if you see your child clenching or grinding his or her teeth, your child may have a common condition called “bruxism”.
-Many people do not even know that they grind their teeth, as it often occurs when one is sleeping.
+If your son or daughter often wakes up with jaw pain, earaches, or headaches, or you see the child clenching or grinding his or her teeth, the youngster may have a common condition called “bruxism.”
+Many people do not even know they grind their teeth, as it often occurs when one is sleeping.
 If not corrected, bruxism can lead to broken teeth, cracked teeth, or even tooth loss.

-There is an easy, non-invasive treatment for bruxism: nightguards.
-Nightguards are an easy way to prevent the wear and damage that teeth-grinding causes over time.
-Custom-made by a dentist from soft material to fit the teeth, a nightguard is inserted over your child’s top or bottom arch and prevents contact with the opposing teeth.
+There is an easy, non-invasive treatment for bruxism.
+Nightguards are a great way to prevent the wear and damage that teeth-grinding causes over time.
+Custom-made by our office from soft material to fit the teeth, a nightguard is inserted over your child’s top or bottom arch to prevent contact with the opposing teeth.